GLG expert network

 When GLG started, experts were recruited “offline”, at fairs and events, as recounted by a senior expert.
 Their expert network was a good phone directory, but nowhere close to the wealth of information stored in today’s browsable databases.
-GLG has experimented with many interesting business areas over the years.
+To continue growing, the firm has explored different business areas over the years.
 These include:

 - The 2008 collaboration with Credit Suisse.
 GLG offered access to the bank’s analysts, but this was later shut down.